by Ann Zuraw

-How do you determine who is your financial bully, accurately?
-Most bullies utilize intimidation, power, guilt or control to get another person to do what they want regardless of the other person’s feelings.
+How do you accurately determine who your financial bully, accurately?
+Most bullies utilize intimidation, power, guilt, or control to get another person to do what they want regardless of the other person’s feelings.

 Can you stop the financial bully in your life?
 You can, but first, you need to identify precisely who this bully is in your life.

 Is it yourself, your partner, boss, parents, adult kids, siblings, friends, or possibly a coworker?

 When you spend money, do you hear an inner or outer voice telling you:

 - “I’m running out of money. ”

 - “I shouldn’t buy it- it’s too expensive. ”

 - “Is my spouse (outside judge/financial bully) going to find out and get mad at me? ”

 Where do these voices come from?
 How can you begin to feel confident about your financial situation and stop internal or external financial bullying?